 The Working Group discussed the merits of Options C and D for the recovery of bad debt costs and did not reach a unanimous conclusion, with both options having advantages and disadvantages (as detailed in the tables above).
 Hence the Working Group intends to consider both Options C and D for DCP 333, and will make a decision on which to progress following consultation responses.

-As a result, the Working Group instructed the DCUSA modelling provider to develop two versions of the CDCM and EDCM models in support of this change:

-One scenario implements Option D for DCP 332 and Option D for DCP 333.

-One scenario implements Options D for DCP 332 and Option C for DCP 333.

-More detail on the modelling work carried out can be found.